 I identify myself as a counterculturist who is intrigued by how individual and collective subversions and transgressions are reflected in the form and content of cultural texts.
-Therefore, my biography could be called a recollection of studying articulations of dissent, desire, disobedience, and non-conformity against the hegemonies that configure time and space.
-Poetry is my first love; closely followed by political thought and sports.
+Therefore, my biography could be classified as a recollection of studying articulations of dissent, desire, disobedience, and non-conformity against the hegemonies that configure time and space.
+In my PhD dissertation, I am looking at communist impressions in Indian literature and cinema in the age of Hindutva and globalization.
+Poetry is my first love; closely followed by continental philosophy.
 I'm intrinsically bilingual and essentially inter-disciplinary in my approach.

 Awards and Honors